-Unix system monitoring
+Unix system log analyzer

-Audit Unix system events with EventLog Analyzer
+Auditing Unix system events with EventLog Analyzer

 Audit anything you need: You can audit Unix system events such as package installs and updates, track important events such as low disk space, and get real-time alerts for security events of concern such as if the syslog service stops.